hallpaz/MLforNewMedia/docs/deepimplicits.md

 ### 3rd generation models

-These models represent implicit surfaces as the solution to the Eikonal equation.
+These models represent implicit surfaces as the solution to the Eikonal equation - the particular case where the gradient is equal ot 1 represents a signed distance function.

 $$||\nabla f|| = 1||$$

 - reconstruct from it's derivative
-- an interesting point to note is an improvement to deep learning solutions is derived from this approach as SIREN Sinusoidal
+- an interesting point to note is that this approach (SIREN) is an improvement to deep learning solutions is derived from this  as SIREN Sinusoidal

-This particular case of the Eikonal Equation representas a signed distance function.

 ### 4th generation models